njs992/nialls_adventure_game/README.md

 ### Gameplay

 The gameplay of NAG is intended to be a driving experience in both role-playing and combat situations.
 In role-playing situations, rewards and punishments will be given for player behavior.
 These are based on the certain character attributes that are assigned during character creation and explicitly lined out.

+Classes and leveling are based on class trees, allowing for blending similar classes or maximizing one class's power.
+Each level is balanced to allow for satisfying power increase.

-Combat, too, has explicit responses to things such as critical success and failures.
+Combat has explicit responses to things such as critical success and failures.
 Further, combat is designed and streamlined to be a faster-moving turn based system, focused on player engagement throughout the turn cycle.
+This includes a versitile reflex system and many temporary conditions.

 ### Narrative World